taiyangsu/frogpilot/README.md

   </tr>
 </table>

-What is FrogPilot? 🐸
+What is ChubbsPilot
 ------

-FrogPilot is a fully open-sourced fork of openpilot, featuring clear and concise commits striving to be a resource for the openpilot developer community.
+ChubbsPilot is an open-sourced fork of openpilot, featuring clear commits striving to be a resource for the openpilot developer community.
 It thrives on contributions from both users and developers, focusing on a collaborative, community-led approach to deliver an advanced openpilot experience for everyone!

 ------
-FrogPilot was last updated on:
+ChubbsPilot was last updated on:

 **January 18th, 2025**

 Features
 ------

-FrogPilot offers a wide range of customizable features that are easily toggled on or off to suit your preferences.
-Whether you want a completely stock openpilot experience, or want to add some fun and personal touches, FrogPilot has you covered!
+ChubbsPilot offers a wide range of customizable features that are easily toggled on or off to suit your preferences.
+Whether you want a completely stock openpilot experience, or want to add some fun and personal touches, ChubbsPilot has you covered!
 Some of the features include:

 ------
-⚡ **Advanced Customizations:**
+ **Advanced Customizations:**

   - "Alert Volume Controller" to set the volume level for each of of openpilot's sounds
   - Customize the following distance and jerk values for each personality profile